Clonoe ambush: The ambush

 Several witnesses to the ambush later claimed that some of the IRA men tried to surrender to the British Army engaging unit during the ambush, but were summarily executed.
 Mr Justice Treacy of Northern Ireland's High Court awarded McKeever, the IRA getaway driver, £75,000 in damages in 2011.

-It is unclear whether or not this decision was appealed, or whether the damages were ever paid.
+In 2025, Mr Justice Humphreys of Northern Ireland's High Court ruled that the lethal force used in Clonoe by the British Army was unjustified.
+He criticised the operation, saying it was not planned and controlled in a way to minimise the need to use lethal force, and that the soldiers' claims that the Provisional IRA members opened fire in the car park were "demonstrably untrue".
+The ruling was criticised by DUP leader Gavin Robinson.

 Internal IRA criticism

 A local IRA source pointed out areas of incompetence in the attack by the IRA unit involved that led to its destruction: